Codex

 That base class also contains information about the functions that must be extended to get a working widget.

-The WP_Widget class is located in wp-includes/widgets.php.
+The WP_Widget class is located in wp-includes/class-wp-widget.php.

 Default Usage